Kuoyuan-Li/3ENeRF/readme.md

 Please refer to the data_prepare_readme.md in the datasets folder to prepare the dataset.
 Note: the guidance is expected to be run within the University of Melbourne's Spartan HPC.

 ### 2. Train the model
+- 3ENeRF
 The main entry point for training the model is `launch.py` in the instant-nsr-pl folder.
 The script is designed to be run on the Spartan HPC with Slurm script.

+- My implementation of RigNeRF
+The main entry point for training my RigNerf model is `run_dnerf.py` in the rignerf_v3 folder.